AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 numbers.add(100);

-int value = numbers.get(0); // Integer is unboxed to int
+int value = numbers.get(0); // Integer unboxed to int

-int doubled = numbers.get(0) * 2; // Unboxing happens automatically
+int doubled = numbers.get(0) * 2; // unboxing happens automatically

 Integer num = null;

-int x = num; // CRASH!
-Can't unbox null!
+int x = num + 5; // CRASH!
+Can't unbox null

 ArrayList<Integer> list = new ArrayList<Integer>();

 int val = list.get(0); // CRASH!
-Trying to unbox null
+Unboxing null

 Useful Integer Methods

-// Parse a String to int
+// Convert String to int

-int num = Integer.parseInt(s); // num = 123
+int num = Integer.parseInt("123"); // 123

-// Get maximum and minimum possible int values
+// Maximum and minimum int values

 int maxInt = Integer.MAX_VALUE; // 2147483647